About AthDGC

 AthDGC is an open platform, not a single resource.
 It pairs:

-- a computational toolkit for diachronic linguistics (see Tools), and
+• a computational toolkit for diachronic linguistics (see Tools), and

 Both deliverables are open-source, openly licensed, and usable independently.
-Other research groups can adopt the tools on their own historical treebanks; other corpus projects can use the samples as a citation reference without buying into our pipeline.
+Other research groups can adopt the tools on their own historical treebanks; other corpus projects can use the samples as a citation reference without buying into our workflow.

 The platform is developed at the National and Kapodistrian University of Athens (Εθνικόν και Καποδιστριακόν Πανεπιστήμιον Αθηνών), Division of Language-Linguistics, Department of English Language and Literature, School of Philosophy.
 It is led by Prof. Nikolaos Lavidas and coordinated by the Athens Digital Glossa Chronos Research Network.